instaclustr/cadence-cookbooks-instafood/cookbooks/child-workflows/child-workflows-megafood.md

       Async.procedure(megaBurgerOrderWorkflow::orderFood, order);
   }
 ```
-The above example shows how simple this makes the parent workflow, it doesn't have to know about the various peculiarities of each companies order process, thats the job of the child workflow to determine.
+The above example shows how simple this makes the parent workflow, it doesn't have to know about the various peculiarities of each companies order process, thats the job of the child workflow to implement.

 ## Setting up Instafood Project